Chiral differential operators: formal loop group actions and associated modules: Example: Recovering Algebras of CDOs

 \section{Example: Recovering Algebras of CDOs}

-Suppose $P\rightarrow M$ is a principal frame bundle and $\CDO(P)$ is an algebra of CDOs on $P$ with a suitable ``formal loop group action''.
-In this section, we analyze the zeroth semi-infinite cohomology of $\CDO(P)$ and in the end identify it as an algebra of CDOs on $M$.
-This provides a description of an arbitrary algebra of CDOs that is conceptually more satisfying than the original one given in \S\ref{sec.review}.
+In this section, we analyze the zeroth semi-infinite cohomology of a particular type of principal algebra (in the sense of \S\ref{sec.CDOP}) and as a result identify it with an algebra of CDOs.
+This provides a more conceptual description of a general algebra of CDOs.